nom-app/create-nom-app/docs/docs/introduction.md

 ---
 id: introduction
-title: Create Nom App | Introduction
+title: Introduction
 sidebar_label: Introduction
 ---

-TODO:
+Create Nom App makes building modules easy.
+Nom App maintains all the development dependencies behind-the-scenes so you can focus on coding.

+Click [Getting Started](getting-started.md) to begin your Nom App.